Tanvi Thakkar

 Tanvi Thakkar (born 1985) is an Indian television actress.
 Her television shows include Yeh Ishq Haaye as Priyanka, Miley Jab Hum Tum as Ishika, Sarvggun Sampanna as Deepti, and Pyaar Kii Ye Ek Kahaani as Maya.

 Personal life

 Tanvi Thakkar is a Gujarati.
 Her family lives in Chennai.
 She did her schooling in Ooty, after which she went to Chennai for graduation.
 She moved to Mumbai to pursue a career in acting.
 She got engaged to her co-star, Aditya Kapadia, from Ek Doosre Se Karte Hain Pyaar Hum, on 24 December 2013.
 They married on 16 February 2021 in a court wedding.
 The couple welcomed a baby boy on June 19, 2023.
+They separated in 2026.

 Career

 Thakkar made her debut with the role of Ishika in Miley Jab Hum Tum on Star One.
 She got popularity by playing Sharmila in Bahu Hamari Rajni Kant on Life OK and Bindya, an arrogant, self-centered TV heroine, in TV, Biwi aur Main.